 Here the first argument t is the stack level, as before.
-The second argument c is just the second argument of \t 1tjgetparameter.
+The second argument c is just the second argument of t is just the second argument t is just to indicate that "the parameter fuga needs an additional argument".

-For parameters that need an additional argument, one also have to execute the TeX code like ltj@ddecl@array@param{fuga} to indicate that "the parameter fuga needs an additional argument".
+For parameters that need an additional argument, one also have to execute the TeX code like \ltj@decl@array@param{fuga}